Cash Games, Poker Basics, Poker Strategy, Tournaments

 • The Blinds

-Each of these position groups requires a different preflop and postflop strategy, with tighter play generally recommended in earlier positions and more active play recommended in later seats.
+Each of these position groups requires a different preflop and postflop strategy, with tighter play generally recommended in earlier positions and more aggressive play in later positions.

 Now that you understand the concept, let’s take a more detailed look at all the positions you can find yourself in and discuss the basic strategic implications.